Vegas Golden Knights: Television

+Beginning in the 2024–25 season, the Golden Knights' television territory was extended to Arizona following the deactivation and relocation of the Arizona Coyotes; selected Golden Knights games were picked up by KMCC's sister stations KASW in Phoenix and KWBA in Tucson, airing alongside the re-located Utah Mammoth.

 From its inaugural season through 2022–23, AT&T SportsNet Rocky Mountain (ATTSN) was the regional television rightsholder for all Golden Knights games not broadcast exclusively by the NHL's national television partners.
 Golden Knights games on KMCC, and formerly on ATTSN, are called by former Boston Bruins radio announcer Dave Goucher on play-by-play, Shane Hnidy, who previously worked color for the Winnipeg Jets on TSN, and Ashali Vise, who is the rinkside reporter.

 Radio

 The team has a three-year radio deal with Lotus Broadcasting.
-Lotus airs the team's games on its Fox Sports Radio affiliate, KKGK 1340/98.9.
-KKGK fronts a network of nine stations across Nevada, California, Arizona, and Utah.
+Lotus airs the team's games on its Fox Sports Radio affiliate, KKGK 1340/94.7.
+KKGK fronts a network of nine stations across Nevada, California, Arizona, and Utah.The FM radio broadcasts were aired on 98.9 until December 18, 2025, when KKGK switched signals with KXPT-HD2.
+Dan D'uva does the play by play and Gary Lawless does analysis.

 One game a week is also aired on KENO 1460, a Spanish-language sports radio station, making the team one of only three in the NHL to offer Spanish-language broadcasts.